Limina

 It should also be noted that papers submitted to Limina should not require major editing in terms of the basics like spelling, grammar, style, etc., and so it is conceivable that a paper might be rejected just because of these factors alone, irrespective of the content of the paper.

-Limina is owned by The Society for UAP Studies, Inc. - a nonprofit organization (501 (c)(3) status pending)
+Limina is managed and published by The Society for UAP Studies, Inc. - a nonprofit 501 (c)(3) corporation.

 All Rights Reserved